liamradley1/CKKSBankApp/README.md

 - DBHandler.cpp: Communicator class with the DBMS.

 - For files relating to the central server, check the Server directory.
 Similar logic applies to find files for the debit server, interest server, cloud server, benchmarking and client.
 - The project directory creates executable files, which have been moved to the Executables directory for convenience.
 The CentralServer directory inside Executables contains the Server, DebitServer and InterestServer executables.
+The location of the CloudServer and Client executables are intuitive.
 - The configuration is currently set to run on a local machine.
 This is for demonstration purposes.
 - If setting this demo up to run locally, you must create a MySQL database as per the BankDB SQL script.
 Some alterations may need to be made within the DBHandler class files to reflect the username and password for your system.